dpgaspar/Flask-AppBuilder/docs/quickcharts.rst

 Notice that:

-:label_columns: The same label's from ContactGeneralView.
+:label_columns: Are the labels that will be displayed instead of the model's columns name.
+In this case they are the same labels from ContactGeneralView.
 :group_by_columns: Is a list of columns that you want to group.

 this will produce a Pie chart, with the percentage of contacts by group.